-The official opening of the military parade will happen at 10.30am.
-At 10.45am the air parade will fly pass the presidential tribune coming from La Défense and going towards the Paris City-Hall.
+The official opening of the military parade will happen at 10.30 am.
+At 10.45 am, the air parade will fly past the presidential tribune from La Défense and towards the Paris City Hall.

 Facts and figures about the 2016 Bastille Day military parade:

-The parade will end at 11.53am and the President will be leaving at 12pm.
+The parade will end at 11.53 am, and the President will leave at 12 pm.

-This is an awesome onboard video providing a breathtaking view of Paris along the Historical Axis.
+This awesome onboard video provides a breathtaking view of Paris along the Historical Axis.
 You will recognise the Défense business district, Neuilly, Porte Maillot, the Arc de Triomphe, the Champs-Élysées, Place de la Concorde, the Tuileries Garden, the Louvre and Paris City-Hall.

 The Patrouille de France is the French acrobatic patrol part of the French Air Force.
-It is the world’s oldest aerobatic flight display team dating back to 1931.
+It has been the world’s oldest aerobatic flight display team since 1931.
 Its base is situated in Salon-de-Provence.
 The Patrouille de France will leave a plume of blue, white and red smoke in the sky of Paris.

-The aerobatics team will form the shape of the Eiffel Tower to promote Paris’ bid to the 2024 Summer Olympic Games.
+The aerobatics team will form the shape of the Eiffel Tower to promote Paris’ bid for the 2024 Summer Olympic Games.